 The hazards of working in metering services can range from driving to various job sites, to the daily dangers of working with live electricity.
 Then there are the rare and extreme incidents, such as customer threatening a technician or getting physical.
 Nearly everyone in the department can recount that one incident that sticks with them, serving to remind them what can happen.

 A recent pre-work briefing illustrated the focus on safety.

 After some announcements and items to note by field supervisor Eli Schiessler, the group talked about possible hazards they might face later in the field.
 The conversation turned to a new invasive plant found in OPPD’s service territory.

-The wild parsnip, a perennial herb capable of causing the equivalent of second-degree burns, was seen by several workers at OPPD out in the field.
+Several OPPD field workers saw the wild parsnip, a perennial herb capable of causing the equivalent of second-degree burns, out in the field.

 Loren Vogel, a metering apprentice who transferred to the department from Fort Calhoun Nuclear Station, downloaded an app, which he used to identify the plant at a recent job site.
 Vogel showed off the app and encouraged others to do the same.

 “We do this every morning,” said Michael Iwanski, automation technician.
 “We go over any of the instances we run into so the next person knows if they go into this job or run into this scenario they know what’s out there and don’t get surprised.”

 Bruce Greene, the group’s crew leader, said the morning meetings and safety tailgates keep the potential pitfall hazards fresh in each person’s mind.

 The devices they use in the field have safety screens reminding them to wear their personal protective equipment.
 Little touches that remind them to be safe are everywhere, Schenkelberg said.

 Vogel said there is a legacy of safety in the department that has been passed down from the veterans and those who have transferred or retired from the department to the newer members.